RC-USC/RC-USC.github.io/about.md

 * **We want to realize promises.** In 2023 bargaining, the bargaining team responded to many demands from international students and other marginalized workers by saying, "It is difficult to bargain, we can fight for it as a union after this bargaining", and "We can provide this as a union”. .e.g.: better support for incoming international students, and better healthcare coverage.

 * **We want to change union culture.** People get into conversations like: "better wage can benefit everyone"; win as many core demands as possible.
 We want people to be empowered and demands to be kept at the bargaining table till the last minute.
-We don't want to set priority as our bargaining team did.
+We don't want to lower the priority of demands from marginalized community.

 We want to be a platform for workers to campaign for themselves.
 We are happy to help organize events and advertising events through our platform.